Service Commands

 Stopping the Service

-command internally, and then remains blocked and waits until CTE-U is completely shut down.
-It is essentially the same as the /etc/cte/secfs stop
+The stop command runs the /etc/cte/secfs stop command internally, and then remains blocked and waits until CTE-U is completely shut down.
+It is essentially the same as the /etc/cte/secfs stop command.
+The stop command is provided for the sake of creating a complete set of stop, start, and restart commands.

 Restarting the Service

-command restarts the CTE-U service.
-This command has the same effect as running the stop
+The restart command restarts the CTE-U service.
+This command has the same effect as running the stop command followed by the start command.

-command.
-The difference is that the restart command returns as soon as the CTE-U Agent and secfs_fuse
+The restart command is similar to, but not identical to, running the /etc/cte/secfs restart command.
+The difference is that the restart command returns as soon as the CTE-U Agent and secfs_fuse "parent process" are up and running.

-If you have a set of encrypted directories, they probably are not protected immediately after the systemctl
+If you have a set of encrypted directories, they probably are not protected immediately after the systemctl command returns.
+The restart command, on the other hand, blocks until all the encrypted directories are protected.

-Therefore, if you have an automated tool that starts CTE-U and expects the encrypted directories to be protected, the restart command is a better choice than /etc/cte/secfs restart
+Therefore, if you have an automated tool that starts CTE-U and expects the encrypted directories to be protected, the restart command is a better choice than /etc/cte/secfs restart.

 An example of the restart command is shown below: